 The weather Frankfurt

-Check out our climate diagram to find the perfect month for your holidays.
-On average, the warmest month is July.
-However, temperatures can go lower than -1° Frankfurt in February.
+You can see our climate diagram above.
+July is the warmest month Frankfurt with average maximum temperatures of 26°.
+On the other hand, you could have temperatures dropping under -1° in February.
 The rainiest month is July while the driest month is March.

 Accommodation, Holiday Apartments and Self-Catering in Frankfurt